-- 3.8 In an increasingly diverse and multi-cultural society the promotion of social inclusion towards a shared and better future for all citizens remains a high priority.
+- 3.7 Public libraries in Northern Ireland have a long tradition of collecting and preserving material which relates to our cultural heritage.
+Heritage collections include resources of interest to all communities in Northern Ireland and beyond.
+Access to cultural heritage enriches society through nurturing creativity, imagination, a sense of place and a sense of pride and is of central importance in supporting and enriching the community's understanding, not only of its local identity but also of the past and its role in shaping the present. - In an increasingly diverse and multi-cultural society the promotion of social inclusion towards a shared and better future for all citizens remains a high priority.
 Libraries are spaces where cultural traditions, both local and in the wider national and world context, can be encountered, experienced, examined and celebrated in a neutral environment, increasing understanding of similarities and differences and contributing to greater community cohesion.
-In particular our plans to redevelop the Belfast Central Library will serve, in the long-term, to improve accessibility to a wide range of collections and materials. - 3.9 We will contribute to social and community wellbeing by: - proactively seeking to reduce barriers to use, especially in areas of social need and in rural areas and among groups who are at risk of being socially excluded - continuing to develop and promote libraries as community hubs which facilitate local access to a wide range of services, including through mutually beneficial partnerships with other organisations - providing information, programmes and services that contribute to health and wellbeing - developing, delivering, facilitating and supporting programmes and activities which celebrate cultural diversity and contribute to community cohesion and - continuing to build Libraries NI's extensive and unique collections of heritage material and utilising them to stimulate discussion and debate and increase understanding of our shared cultural heritage.
+In particular, our plans to redevelop the Belfast Central Library will serve, in the long-term, to improve accessibility to a wide range of collections and materials. - 3.9 We will contribute to social and community wellbeing by: - proactively seeking to reduce barriers to use, especially in areas of social need and in rural areas and among groups who are at risk of being socially excluded - continuing to develop and promote libraries as community hubs which facilitate local access to a wide range of services, including through mutually beneficial partnerships with other organisations - providing information, programmes and services that contribute to health and wellbeing - developing, delivering, facilitating and supporting programmes and activities which celebrate cultural diversity and contribute to community cohesion and continuing to build Libraries NI's extensive and unique collections of heritage material and utilising them to stimulate discussion and debate and increase understanding of our shared cultural heritage.